-It is the policy of the School District of Clayton not to discriminate on the basis of race, color, religion, gender, national origin, age or disability in its programs or employment practices as required by Title VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975 and Title II of the Americans with Disabilities Act of 1990.
+It is the policy of the School District of Clayton not to discriminate on the basis of race, color, religion, sex, national origin, ancestry, disability, age, genetic information, or other personal characteristics protected by law, in its programs or employment practices as required by Title VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975 and Title II of the Americans with Disabilities Act of 1990.

 Behavior that is not unlawful or does not rise to the level of illegal discrimination or harassment might be unacceptable for the workplace or the educational environment.
 Demeaning or otherwise harmful actions are prohibited, particularly if directed at personal characteristics.
 Accordingly, the District prohibits discrimination or harassment on the basis of sexual orientation, perceived sexual orientation or gender identity.
+This pertains to Policy ACIB: Educational Equity as well.
+We define Educational Equity as creating and/or eliminating policies, systems, and practices in schools that impact the experiences, outcomes, and access to resources for students experiencing inequities.

-Inquiries related to the District's employment practices should be directed to Assistant Superintendent of Human Resources Dr. Tim Dilg, School District of Clayton, #2 Mark Twain Circle, Clayton, MO 63105 or by phone at 314-854-6032.
-Inquiries related to the District's student programs should be directed to Assistant Superintendent of Student Services Dr. Kashina Bell, School District of Clayton, #2 Mark Twain Circle, Clayton, MO 63105 or by phone at 314-854-6023.
+Inquiries related to the District's employment practices should be directed to Assistant Superintendent of Human Resources Dr. Kelly Sollberger, School District of Clayton, #2 Mark Twain Circle, Clayton, MO 63105 or by phone at 314-854-6039.
+Inquiries related to the District's student programs should be directed to Cameron Poole, Chief Equity and Inclusion Officer, School District of Clayton, #2 Mark Twain Circle, Clayton, MO 63105 or by phone at 314-854-6018.

-Inquiries or concerns regarding civil rights compliance by school districts should be directed to the local school district Title IX/non-discrimination coordinator.
+Inquiries or concerns regarding civil rights compliance or possible violations of Policy ACIB: Educational Equity by school districts should be directed to Cameron Poole, Chief Equity and Inclusion Officer, #2 Mark Twain Circle Clayton, MO 63105 or by phone at 314-854-6018.
 Inquiries and complaints may also be directed to the Kansas City Office, Office for Civil Rights, U.S. Department of Education, 8930 Ward Parkway, Suite 2037, Kansas City, MO 64114; 816-268-0550; TDD 877-521-2172.